nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 will exit.

 ##### ExportSubjectCommand
-The execute() method of the `ExportSubjectCommand`
+The execute() method of the `ExportSubjectCommand` calls the export() method of the storage instance to export all data to the disk storage.
-TODO: Add execute method documentation

 The isExit() method determines whether the program exits.
-The `ExportSubjectCommand` isExit() method is hard coded to return true, so that when the isExit() command is run, the program
+The `ExportSubjectCommand` isExit() method is hard coded to return false, so that when the isExit() command is run, the program does not exit.

 ##### FindSubjectCommand